 Filipino classics are often featured in kamayan feasts, with a focus on dry and finger-friendly options like grilled or fried foods.
 However, don't hesitate to include your personal favorites in the spread.

-Serve a variety of sauces, including spiced vinegar dipping sauce, lechon sauce, and sweet chili sauce.
-Elevate the experience with tasty extras like Chicharon (Fried Pork Rinds) or prawn crackers, which are essential components that add an extra level of flavor and enjoyment to your feast.
+Elevate the experience with tasty extras like Chicharon (fried pork rinds) or prawn crackers, which are essential components that add an extra level of flavor and enjoyment to your feast.

 Kamayan feast is a celebration of Filipino culture and community, fostering a strong sense of unity and camaraderie.
 It brings people together, transcending ethnicity and cultural backgrounds, to bond over a shared experience of delicious food and wonderful company.
 It's a heartwarming celebration of togetherness and enjoyment.

-Other party recipes you may like
+Other Filipino Cuisine 101 you may like

 Do you like this post?
 I would love to know!
 Your feedback helps me make better recipes.
 Please rate, review, or comment below.
 Questions about this post are welcome, too!